radiantearth/stac-spec/json-spec/README.md

 There is also interest in representing additional domain-specific information.
 The core STAC fields were made to be flexible to a variety of assets.
 But there is a lot of value in shared fields that may not apply to every STAC data type, but are shared by a certain domain.
-The most likely first domain will be "Earth Observation" - satellite imagery - as many of the initial participants in creating the specification were from that domain.
+There is a just released 'profile' for Earth Observation, see the [extensions/](../extensions/) folder in the top directory for a set of recommended fields if you are providing earth observation data.

 ### Recommendations

 The evolution of the STAC JSON spec will take place in this repository, primarily informed by the 'examples' folder.
 This will show how a variety of providers at least could represent their catalogs in STAC static catalogs (and as things mature the examples will mirror their production catalogs).
-The various recommendations can be viewed in the **TODO:** [recommendations](recommendations.md) document.
+The various recommendations can be viewed in the **TODO** [recommendations](recommendations.md) document.
 Some of these will likely evolve to be requirements, or at least documented specification options and extensions.